goauthentik/authentik/website/docs/user-group-role/roles/manage_roles.md

 ---
-title: Manage roles
+title: "Manage roles"
-description: "Learn how to create, assign, and manage roles in authentik."
+description: "Learn how to work with roles and permissions in authentik."
 ---

 Lorem ipsium